If Bernanke Steps Down, Geithner Might Be Surprise Successor

-If the Chairman of the Federal Reserve steps down at the end of his term in 2014, nobody can say they haven’t seen it coming.
-Analysts believe that Bernanke’s carefully planned exit will set the stage for a surprise candidate and a shocking change in Fed policy.
+If the chairman of the Federal Reserve steps down at the end of his term in 2014, nobody can say they haven’t seen it coming.
+Analysts believe that Ben Bernanke’s carefully planned exit will set the stage for a surprise candidate and a shocking change in Fed policy.

-In fact, Bernanke’s exit has been carefully planned since last year already.
+In fact, Bernanke’s exit has been carefully planned since last year.
 At first, some reports in the media surfaced that Bernanke had grown weary of his duties, after intense years of economic and financial crisis.

 While President Obama had always said he would reappoint Bernanke, Bernanke himself seemed less eager at the March 2013 Federal Open Market Committee (FOMC) press conference.

 “I don’t think that I’m the only person in the world who can manage the exit,” he told reporters when asked about how the Fed would unwind its unprecedented policy of easy money.